 Bronwyn has worked for over 20 years in Higher Education with the majority of her career spent at the University of New England, Armidale.
 She has held positions in the Vice-Chancellor’s office, Secretariat, Residential Colleges, Alumni, Student Services and various Schools and Faculties.
 For the last 10 years she has worked as the Manager, International Services and Compliance in the International Office.
 Her role focuses on providing services and monitoring welfare and related compliance for international students; and, her interest centers on ensuring all students receive the education they were told to expect and that the Institution provides a safe, welcoming and fair environment in which to live and study.
 Bronwyn has been a member of ISANA for 9 years and took on the role of President in December 2017.
 Her hobbies include travelling and 70’s music.

-Molly has been providing support to international students at Monash College since 2001.
-Her special interests are in the fields of under age students, homestay accommodation and helping international students to integrate into living in Australia.
+Prior to her retirement in 2019, Molly had been providing support to international students at Monash College since 2001.
+Her special interests are in the fields of under age students, Homestay accommodation and helping international students to integrate into living in Australia.
 She has recently retired from her role as manager of the College’s Careers Service (including strategic planner for new projects for the Student Services team) and is now enjoying personal hobbies such as sewing, ballet and gardening.
 Her previous roles include 13 years of administrative and student recruitment experience at Chisholm Institute.
 From 2009 to 2014 Molly chaired the ISANA Special Interest Group in Pre-Tertiary Students and Accommodation and since 2016 has been ISANA National Treasurer.